Skip to content

 • Demotion (demotion.enabled: true, max_attempts: 10): if the population can't fill the requested pattern (e.g. not enough kids in this OA), the engine relaxes the pattern by reducing slots in priority order Kids → Young Adults → Old Adults → Adults.
 Adults are demoted last because the engine wants to preserve at least one adult for child supervision.

-• Promotion (promotion.enabled: true, max_attempts: 4): when there are leftover people, fixed slots like 0 are promoted to >=0 / >=1 so existing households can absorb them.
+• Promotion (max_attempts: 4): when there are leftover people, fixed slots like 0 are promoted to >=0 / >=1 so existing households can absorb them.
 Priority: Young Adults → Adults → Old Adults → Kids (kids are promoted last, again to keep supervision realistic).
+The engine reads priority, validation_rules and max_attempts from this block.
+To stop promotion, remove the steps that use it from allocation_strategy.yaml.

 You'll typically only edit this file if you want different age bands or a new validation rule (e.g. "Old Adults ≥ 2 must have at least one Adult").

-5.2.2 allocation_strategy.yaml — the ordered pipeline
+5.2.2 allocation_strategy.yaml is the ordered pipeline

 enabled: true plus a steps: list.
 The engine walks the list top to bottom; earlier steps get first pick of the population pool.
 There are five step types in use today: